robelgeda/peytonites2024/README.rst

 Contributing
 ------------

-We love contributions! pbody is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! peytonites is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.